 While quality and safety are top priorities, let’s face it, the cost of health care is a big consideration.

-MUSC has been reporting cost data to the federal government’s Centers for Medicare and Medicaid Services for years.
+MUSC Health has been reporting cost data to the federal government’s Centers for Medicare and Medicaid Services for years.
 Now we’re taking steps to make financial information available to patients and their families.

 You have a right to know what things cost.
 But that is easier said than done.
 Hospitals have what they call a Master Charge List.
-It’s kind of like the rack rate you see on the back of hotel doors.
+It’s kind of like the room rate you see on the back of hotel doors.
 That’s the most the hotel – or a hospital – will charge.
 The reality is that hospitals are paid what the insurance company has negotiated and will allow.
 That differs for Medicare, Medicaid, Tricare, private insurance companies (such as Humana or Cigna) or other "payers," as they are called.
 That can also differ from hospital to hospital, based on a number of factors including such things as the quality outcomes of the hospital, the percentage of patients who have no means to pay, specialized services that are not offered everywhere, and so on.

 What you as a patient have to pay also differs based on the terms of your insurance contract.
 Each plan has a different deductible, different co-pay and different stop loss (the most you have to pay out of pocket).

 Ultimately, the amount you pay for any procedure or hospital stay is between you and your insurance company.
-However, MUSC does want to help make the potential cost for our services clearer to you.
+However, MUSC Health does want to help make the potential cost for our services clearer to you.

 MUSC Health has signed on with other hospitals who are members of the South Carolina Hospital Association (SCHA) to provide as close to an apples-to-apples comparison of cost for many common procedures.